LibreTexts/ngshare/docs/api/assignment.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *upload feedback on a student's assignment (instructors only)*

-Old feedback on the same submission will be removed
+Old feedback on the same submission will be removed.

-Used for ExchangeReleaseFeedback.

 Request (HTTP POST data)
 """"""""""""""""""""""""